AnanyaSenguptaa/OOPS-assigment-4/README.md

-Practical implementation of inheritance, with integration og virtual function.
+Practical implementation of inheritance, with integration of virtual function.